Stochastic Causal Programming for Bounding Treatment Effects: Introduction

-We make the following contributions: (1) We propose a generic, modular form of the effect bounding problem compatible with a wide range of graphical structures, function classes, optimization procedures, and distance measures, as well as a systematic way of simplifying the computation.
-(2) We derive an efficient solution to the problem via constraint sampling and automatic differentiation, extending the work of \citet{kilbertus2020class} to data of arbitrary dimension.
-(3) We illustrate our method on synthetic and semi-synthetic datasets, where simulations confirm that our approach computes valid bounds even in complex settings where common assumptions fail.
-We first present our ideas in a general framework in Sections \ref{sec:setup}, along with illustrative examples.
-In Section \ref{sec:method}, we introduce a concrete instantiation of the framework, with explicit assumptions about the model space and optimization procedure.
-Following a number of experiments in Section \ref{sec:experiments}, Section \ref{sec:limitations} concludes.
+To address this, we make the following contributions: (1) We propose a generic, modular form of the effect bounding problem compatible with a wide range of graphical structures, function classes, optimization procedures, and distance measures; (2) We derive a customized method for \emph{clustered models}, where observed variables are separated into three vectors, treatment vector $X$, outcome vector $Y$, and a third vector of auxiliary variables, which are structurally constrained in the way they interact with $X$ and $Y$.
+Figure \ref{fig:coarse_models} provides an initial depiction of such classes.
+This not only covers a large array of practical problems where a complex causal graph is inapplicable but also, jointly with our optimization setup, \emph{removes distributional assumptions about unknowable hidden causes}.
+(3) We illustrate our method on synthetic and semi-synthetic datasets, where simulations confirm that our approach computes valid bounds even in complex settings that are challenging to optimize for.